xster/flutter-wiki/Desktop-shells.md

 ## Prebuilt Shell Libraries

-Only `debug` libraries are currently available.
+Only `debug` libraries are currently available for Windows and Linux.

 By default, `precache` does not fetch desktop libraries; if you want to include them when running `precache` pass the `--linux`, `--macos`, or `--windows` flag depending on your platform.
 Since they are downloaded on demand by build steps, this is necessary only if you specifically want to pre-cache the artifacts.